twak/onedrive_bulk/README.md

 Graph.doDrive( accessToken, "toemail", "message" );
 ```

 You will need to set up a new app as [here](https://docs.microsoft.com/en-us/graph/tutorials/java?tutorial-step=2) - I had to set "Allow public client flows" toggle at the bottom of the Authentication page.
-You will then need add the client and setup the [oAuth.properties as here](https://docs.microsoft.com/en-us/graph/tutorials/java?tutorial-step=3).
-Hardcoded for leeds.ac.uk.
+You will then need add the client and setup the `oAuth.properties` file [as here](https://docs.microsoft.com/en-us/graph/tutorials/java?tutorial-step=3).
 Sorry about the Java.

 Will write out a `temp.txt` with your secret auth token - delete this when permissions start failing.